John Schwarzmantel

-John Schwarzmantel is a noted scholar who has worked for many years in the broad area of political theory.
+John Schwarzmantel is an English political scientist who has worked for many years in the broad area of political theory.
 His principal focus has been on the links between ideas and practice; that is on how ideologies map onto political movements and parties.
 The aim of his work is to support the realisation of democratic ideals in practice.
 He has worked for many years at the University of Leeds.